Acanthamoeba polyphaga: Methods of infection

 Acanthamoeba polyphaga can enter the eye in a few different ways, including through contact lenses, contaminated water, and eye injuries.
 Once it enters the eye of the human host by one of these methods, then the steps are as follows: 1) the trophozoite binds to the cornea causing the shedding of skin cells (i.e. desquamation), 2) it reaches the basement membrane, 3) it then uses enzymes known as proteases to break down the proteins, and 3) they move into the Bowman's membrane, the area just below the epithelium of the cornea.
 Throughout this process, the amoeba engulfs the host cells via phagocytosis, which in late stage cases can lead to permanent blindness.

 Acanthamoeba polyphaga can infect humans and cause Amoebic Keratitis, an infection within the eye that in severe cases can lead to pain, sensitivity to light, corneal ulcers, blurred vision and/or loss of vision in infected eye.
 Although infection with A. polyphaga is typically seen in the eye, it can also be found in the brain (causing Granulomatous Amoebic Encephalitis) and other organs such as the skin and respiratory system.
 Many cases of Amoebic Keratitis tend to be associated with contact lens use, when wearers do not effectively wash their hands and disinfect their contacts before putting them in.
-However, it is important to note that general multipurpose contact solutions do not kill the Acanathamoeba cysts, only those that have a hydrogen peroxide base.
+General multipurpose contact solutions do not kill the Acanathamoeba cysts, only those that have a hydrogen peroxide base.